solomon54/requirement-analysis/README.md

 - **Shared Vision:** It forces all stakeholders—clients, users, and the development team—to agree on a **single, shared vision** of the final product, preventing a scenario where the delivered product is technically sound but fails to meet the user's practical needs.
 - **Foundation for Testing:** The requirements are the definitive criteria against which the final product will be measured.
 Good requirements are **testable and measurable**, allowing Quality Assurance (QA) teams to write effective test plans and validate that the system is built _correctly_ and _meets its intended purpose_.

-## Key Activities in Requirement Analysis modify the section
+## Key Activities in Requirement Analysis

 Requirement Analysis is a critical phase in the software development lifecycle, ensuring that the project meets stakeholder needs and expectations.
 The following are the five key activities involved in this process: